-Sustainable yield remains a key investment theme, with an emphasis on sustainability in those markets, credit or equity, where payout ratios are stretched.
-The House View remains underweight cash and overweight income-producing assets such as high yield bonds and emerging market debt.
-We expect only modest returns from government bonds in 2017, but they are no longer as overvalued as they were immediately following the UK’s EU referendum.
+Sustainable yield also remains a key investment theme, with an emphasis on sustainability in those markets, credit or equity, where payout ratios are stretched.
+The House View remains overweight in income-producing assets such as high yield bonds and emerging market debt.
+We expect only modest returns from government bonds in 2017 due to relative valuations and significant upward pressure on headline inflation from commodity prices and, in some cases, wages growth.

 Where foresight meets conviction